Niemi-Bros-Entertainment/NiemiBrosEntertainment.github.io/The_Arcane_Relics.md

 - Abilities/magic: telekinesis, force push, fireball, enchant weapons, and more!
 - Ridable mounts: horses and people!
 Ride into battle on your friend's shoulders!
 - Interactivity: Pickup and throw crates & barrels, sit in chairs, lay in bed, climb trees, place or take torches from wall mounts, & more!
-- In development, plenty of _bugs_/features to come!
+- In development, plenty of -bugs- features to come!

 ---